-- Name – In this field, insert the DNS resolvable name the object is to be created for.
+- Name – Into this field insert the DNS resolvable name the object is to be created for.

-Description – In this field, insert a significant object description.
+Description – Into this field insert a significant object description.

 - Resolve – The functionality of this button is purely informational.
-Click it to execute a DNS query for the hostname inserted in the Name field.
+Click it to execute a DNS query for the host name inserted into the Name field.
 The result of the query is displayed in the IP field in the Entry section.
-Note that the query is executed using the DNS server(s) known to the client running NextGen Admin and NOT using the DNS server(s) known to the F-Series Firewall running the firewall service.
+Note that the query is executed using the DNS server(s) known to the client running the graphical administration tool Barracuda NG Admin and NOT using the DNS server(s) known to the Barracuda NG Firewall running the firewall service.

-DNS Lifetime (Sec) – The DNS Lifetime defines the interval after which you must refresh DNS entries for network objects of type Hostname that are configured for use in currently effective access rules (default: 600 s).
+DNS Lifetime (Sec) – The DNS Lifetime defines the interval after which to refresh DNS entries for network objects of type Hostname that are configured for use in currently effective firewall rules (default: 600 s).
 Setting to a lower value than 30 seconds might cause problems in network object lists containing a huge number of hostname objects.
-DNS entries may also be refreshed manually in FIREWALL > Dynamic > Dynamic Rules.
+DNS entries may also be refreshed manually in the Firewall Monitoring > Dynamic tab > Dynamic Rules tab.

 The Include and Exclude Entries sections may be used to restrict a network object and to force a condition to match explicitly or to exclude it from being part of it.
-For example, if a DNS hostname entry www.domain.com matches four DNS A-records pointing to the IP addresses 10.0.6.1, 10.0.8.1, 10.0.8.2 and 10.0.8.3, and you want connection requests to always point to addresses residing in the 10.0.8.0/24 network, but never be addressed to the IP address 10.0.8.3, the following values need to be configured in the corresponding fields: Section Included Entry: IP 10.0.8.0/24, section Excluded Entry: IP 10.0.8.3.
-The configuration stated above will be processed as follows, when it is utilized in an access rule: Connection requests may be addressed to IP addresses living in the network 10.0.8.0/24, but they may not address the excluded IP address 10.0.8.3.
+For example, if a DNS host name entry www.domain.com matches four DNS A-records pointing to the IP addresses 10.0.6.1, 10.0.8.1, 10.0.8.2 and 10.0.8.3, and it is wanted that connection requests must always point to addresses residing in the 10.0.8.0/24 network, but must never be addressed to the IP address 10.0.8.3, the following values need to be configured in the corresponding fields: Section Included Entry: IP 10.0.8.0/24, section Excluded Entry: IP 10.0.8.3.
+The configuration stated above will be processed as follows, when it is utilized in a firewall rule: Connection requests may be addressed to IP addresses living in the network 10.0.8.0/24, but they may not address the excluded IP address 10.0.8.3.

 You can use hostname objects as: